trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 One requirement of TOTP (Time-based One-time Password) is having the correct time.
 If OnlyKey is used on a system where the OnlyKey app is not running it will display "NOTSET" instead of the OTP code.
 Because OnlyKey has no battery it requires an app to send it the correct time to be able to generate TOTP codes.
 For this reason it is important to ensure the OnlyKey app is permitted to autostart.

 However, OnlyKey TOTP will work on-the-go without the app running.
-All you have to do is browse to our web app [https://apps.crp.to](https://apps.crp.to) in Google Chrome or Firefox (With U2F Enabled).
+All you have to do is browse to our web app [https://apps.crp.to](https://apps.crp.to) in Google Chrome or Firefox.
 This web app in addition to being used to send encrypted messages sets the current time on OnlyKey and login with TOTP will function as normal.

 {% include image.html file="totp.png" max-width="600" %}